sensu/sensu-docs/content/sensu-core/2.0/getting-started/installation-and-configuration.md

 sudo systemctl start sensu-backend
 {{< /highlight >}}

-You can verify that the backend is running properly using the log files.
+You can verify that sensu-backend is running properly using the log files.

 {{< highlight shell >}}
 journalctl -u sensu-backend -f